opea-project/docs/community/rfcs/RFC_DocSum_Video_Audio.md

 The proposed design for the video and audio summary features involves the following components:

 #### 1. DocSum Gateway:
-- **User Interface**: Update the user interface to upload video and audio documents to summarize alongside text.
+- **User Interface**: Update the user interface to upload video and audio files in various formats to summarize alongside text.

-#### 2. Text Transcription, Video and Audio Ingestion and Preprocessing:
+#### 2. Text Transcription, Video, and Audio Ingestion and Preprocessing:
-- **Media Upload**: Users can upload video and audio files in various formats.
 - **Audio Extraction Microservice**: Extract audio from video files for transcription.

     Signature of audio extraction microservice: